 - Signs of Child Abuse

 On a yearly basis, over 6 million children are victims of child abuse.
 Many cases that are reported involve more than one child in a home.
-In addition to the physical abuse that children suffer, they can also suffer mental abuse.
+In addition to the physical abuse that children suffer, they can also suffer mental abuse advised a child custody lawyer in Columbus.

 - Child Abuse Statistics